runtime-verification/before-the-workshop/tessla/README.md

 in start: Events<Unit>
 in stop: Events<Unit>

-# Specify burst property: Up to 3 events are allows during burst length of 2 seconds.
+# Specify burst property: Up to 3 events are allowed during burst length of 2 seconds.
-# During the waiting period of 1 second immediately after the burst period no event is allowed.
+# During the waiting period of 1 second immediately after the burst period no events are allowed.
 def property :=
   bursts(
     send,